Record Holder and First Individual to Swim Lake Powell, Lake Champlain, English Channel Four Way

 Sarah lives near Denver, Colorado, with her husband Ryan, their two beagles and their rescue mutt.
-She is a full-time healthcare recruiter.
-She offers coaching services to open water swimmers as well as keynote presentations for special events, where she shares life lessons that help her complete marathon swims and that helped her beat cancer.
+When she is not training or coaching open water swimmers, Sarah works as a full-time recruiter.
+She also offers keynote presentations for special events, where she shares life lessons that help her complete marathon swims and that helped her beat cancer.

 Other notable swims: